PryankaC/F-C/README.md

 - [ ]
 - [ ]

-this five day course will teach us how to use 'GitHub' and the 'command line'
+this five day course will teach us how to use `GitHub` and the `command line`

 + what is TDD and why is it useful?
 What is the red/green/refactor cycle and why is it so important?